Local Purity Distillation in Quantum Systems: Exploring the Complementarity Between Purity and Entanglement: Local cooling with Gibbs-preserving LOCC

-\textbf{\emph{Local cooling with Gibbs-preserving LOCC.}} In this work, we delve into a context where access is restricted to a single copy of a quantum state.
+In this work, we investigate a context where access is restricted to a single copy of a quantum state.
 We will first briefly discuss the setting for a single party.
 Given a quantum state $\rho$, our objective is to cool the system to the ground state $\ket{0}$ using Gibbs-preserving operations~\cite{Faist_2015}.
 These are transformations which preserve the Gibbs state $\gamma=e^{-\beta H}/\mathrm{Tr}[e^{-\beta H}]$, where $H$ is the Hamiltonian of the system and $\beta=\frac{1}{kT}$ signifies the inverse temperature.
 Perfectly attaining the ground state is generally unfeasible; thus, our interest centers on maximizing the fidelity with the ground state.
 This optimal fidelity is defined as $\max_{\Lambda}\braket{0|\Lambda[\rho]|0}$, and the maximum is taken over all Gibbs-preserving operations $\Lambda$.
 In the presence of a fully degenerate Hamiltonian, the maximal fidelity coincides with the largest eigenvalue of $\rho$, denoted as $\lambda_{\max}(\rho)$.

 Transitioning to a bipartite scenario involving two parties, Alice and Bob, each has local Hamiltonians $H_{A}$ and $H_{B}$ respectively.
 The collective Hamiltonian is represented as $H=H_{A}+H_{B}$.
 The associated Gibbs state is given by $\gamma=\gamma^{A}\otimes\gamma^{B}$, where $\gamma^{X}$ denotes the local Gibbs state of the party $X$.
 Drawing an analogy to Gibbs-preserving operations, an LOCC protocol $\Lambda$ is termed Gibbs-preserving if $\Lambda[\gamma]=\gamma$.
 The set of all such transformations will be denoted by GLOCC.